-The Adoration of Jenna Fox is easily one of the most thought-provoking books I’ve read.
+The Adoration of Jenna Fox by Mary E. Pearson is easily one of the most thought-provoking books I’ve read.
 Ever.
-It’s decades into the future in America, doctors have fallen into the habit of playing God, but their medicine has been rendered useless ever since they began pumping people full of antibiotics endorsed by major pharmaceutical corporations.
+It’s decades in the future in America; doctors have fallen into the habit of playing God, but their medicine has been rendered useless ever since they began pumping people full of antibiotics endorsed by major pharmaceutical corporations.
 Jenna Fox, who has just woken up from a coma with “amnesia”, has been affected by this, but to what extent I can’t say because it will spoil the story for you.
 Throughout the book, Jenna must rediscover her past to learn who or what she truly is.
 At the same time, she must keep it a secret because she is afraid people will think she is a monster, and she doesn’t want to jeopardize her and her family’s freedom.
 The Adoration of Jenna Fox seemed so eerie to me; as medicine and technology keep advancing I do think what happened in the book could be possible in reality.

 Released: April 2008